Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Proxy.md

 - `protocol`: The protocol used (String), can be `http` or `https`.

+- `user`: The proxy user (String)

+- `password`: The proxy password (String)

+Note: if the user/password are not need by proxy you can remove it from options provided to Rainbow Node Sdk.
+You can also provide a "" value for user/password.

 Here is an example of a complete configuration that uses an HTTP Proxy.